-Ilona Elefánt Schwarcz journals and photographs
+Ilona Elefánt Schwarcz papers

 2 oversize folders